Max Kepler Player Props: Twins vs. Astros

-On Tuesday, Max Kepler (.233 on-base percentage in past 10 games, 53 points below season-long percentage) and the Minnesota Twins face the Houston Astros, whose starting pitcher will be Brandon Bielak.
+On Wednesday, Max Kepler (.190 on-base percentage in past 10 games, 86 points below season-long percentage) and the Minnesota Twins face the Houston Astros, whose starting pitcher will be Hunter Brown.
 First pitch is at 8:10 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Astros.
+He had a hitless performance in his last game (0-for-4) against the Astros.

 Max Kepler Game Info & Props vs. the Astros